Sheena Easton: 1991–2000: What Comes Naturally and decline

-1996–1999: Freedom and Colors of Christmas Tour

 Easton contributed vocals to the soundtrack of All Dogs Go to Heaven 2 and voiced the character Sasha La Fleur on "Count Me Out" and "I Will Always Be With You".
 Easton also performed "Now and Forever" with Barry Manilow for The Pebble and the Penguin soundtrack in 1995.
 She contributed the theme song "Are There Angels" to the soundtrack for Shiloh in 1996; and provided the song "A Dream Worth Keeping" for the 1992 animated film FernGully: The Last Rainforest.
 In 1997, she played 'Melissa McCammon', a recording star, who is visited by time travellers from the future in a second-season episode of the Canadian television series The Outer Limits entitled "Falling Star".
 The episode featured her singing two songs from My Cherie.
 In the late 1990s, Easton retained an album contract with MCA Japan and released two discs of new material.
 However, neither album was originally released in the United States.
 Freedom, released in 1997 to coincide with the launch of her website and finally released in (Limited Edition) stateside in 2007, was a return to her trademark pop, including a remake of her debut single "Modern Girl".
 In 1999, Universal/Victor released the self-produced acoustic set, Home.
 Also, around this time, Sheena Easton Greatest Hits collection featuring 12 MCA singles recorded from 1988 to 1995 released and charted in Japan at number 98 (additional greatest hits collections surfaced in the US and UK but did not chart).